 The ESL has five sections listed that fall in one of two funding priorities:

 Priority 1 services are funded first.
 Because funding for the program is capped, we are generally not able to fund all requests for Priority 2 services.
 For each funding year, USAC starts issuing commitments for Priority 2 requests at the highest discount level (90 percent) and continues down one discount level at a time (89 percent, 88 percent, and so on) until the remaining funding is insufficient to fund eligible requests at a particular discount level.

-The “Telecommunications Services” section covers the criteria for discount eligibility.
-These include: local and long distance wired telephone service; interconnected Voice over Internet Protocol (VoIP); cellular phone service, including text messaging and voicemail; and Centrex service.
+This category includes local and long distance wired telephone service; interconnected Voice over Internet Protocol (VoIP), cellular phone service, including text messaging and voicemail; and Centrex service.
 Digital Subscriber Line (DSL), Primary Rate Interface (PRI), T-1, T-3, and satellite services are also eligible.